After four months of lawsuits and confusion, the candidates who will appear on the Nov. 6 ballot are finally becoming clear.

 Many hopefuls had filed only electronically, and the ruling knocked about 250 candidates off the ballot.

 It also sparked a series of subsequent lawsuits, as candidates and political parties sought an edge in the courts.

 The S.C.
-Supreme Court recently dismissed challenges to two Republican primary winners.
-Paul Gawrych in the Charleston County auditor’s race and Sean Bennett in the Senate District 38 race are eligible after all.
+Supreme Court recently dismissed challenges to two Republican primary winners — Paul Gawrych in the Charleston County Auditor’s race and Sean Bennett in Senate District 38 race, are eligible, after all.

 Read more in tomorrow’s Post and Courier.